 How Much Do Cat Sitters Charge?
 (2026 Rate Guide)

-US cat sitters typically charge $20–$40 for a 30-minute drop-in visit, around $30–$50 for a full hour, and $75–$150 a night for overnight cat sitting in the owner's home — though outside big cities, overnights often run $60–$90.
-A quick 15–20 minute check-in is usually $15–$25, and many owners book two visits a day for longer trips.
+Cat sitters cost about $20–$40 for a 30-minute drop-in visit, around $30–$50 for a full hour, and $75–$150 a night for overnight cat sitting in the owner's home (often $60–$90 outside big cities).
+A quick 15–20 minute check-in is usually $15–$25.
+Many owners book two visits a day on longer trips, which brings the typical cat sitting cost to $40–$70 per day.
 Rates climb in high cost-of-living cities and over holidays, and insured, experienced sitters sit comfortably at the top of those ranges.

-Here's how cat-sitting prices break down by service, what moves them up or down, what cat sitters actually take home, and how to set your own rates.
+Here is how cat sitting prices break down by service, what pushes them up or down, what cat sitters actually take home, and how to set your own rates.
+For what owners pay across every pet-care service in 2026, see our pet care cost report.

 | Service | Typical US range | Average |